♫ Listening to: Pretty Girl (Cheat Codes x Cade Remix) by Maggie Lindemann ♫

 I very rarely sell my cakes, but once in awhile if I’m in a super good mood when someone asks me, or if I really like the person who asks, then I will make an adorable organic and vegan custom cake for way less money than I should probably charge.
 This was one of those.

 Jessica Folvey is one of the cutest vegans I know, so I OF COURSE couldn’t say no when she asked me to make her birthday cake for her.
 She chose a pumpkin spice cake with cream cheese frosting, even though her birthday is in the spring.
 Lucky for us, I’m a food hoarder and therefore have canned pumpkin on hand year round.
 Folvey is part puppy dog, so I knew immediately that her cake would be a doggo cake (but it was a surprise because she was sweet enough to give me creative control on the design - seee, I told you she was the cutest).

 You can bake these cakes in advance and wrap them in plastic wrap and freezer bags to freeze them until you’re ready to assemble the cake.
-If you like pumpkin spice cake, you might also like my coffin cake wands.
-If you like cute cakes that look like animals, check out my bunny cake and my kitty cake.

 This recipe will make a 2-layer 8” or 9” round pumpkin spice cake with cream cheese frosting.

 - 1 teaspoon (5ml) vinegar (I used apple cider vinegar)

 - 2 ½ cups (325g) unbleached white flour